 Preparation of Sodium:

 We will discuss preparation of sodium thoroughly.
-As we already know that sodium (sodium preparation) is a chemical element and atomic number of sodium is 11 with NA symbol .
+As we already know that sodium is a element and its atomic number is 11 and symbol of Sodium is NA with atomic number 11.
 Its belong to group Number 1 because it has a single electron in outermost shell.
 It can readily donate electron from outer shell.
 It is highly reactive , soft and silvery white alkali metal.